g5t/mcstas-readout-master/README.md

 The `SEARCH SHELL` automatic path modifications used above to find the included components do not work prior to the version 3.3 release of McStas.
-It is possible to use the components with McStas version 3.2 if you copy the component files to one of the McStas component search directories and then ommit the `SEARCH SHELL` line(s) in the instrument file.
+It is possible to use the components with McStas version 3.2 if you copy the component files to one of the McStas component search directories and then omit the `SEARCH SHELL` line(s) in the instrument file.